Ultimate 5-Day Florida Keys Roadtrip from Key Largo to Key West

 How to Get to the Florida Keys:

-The Florida Keys are located at the South-Eastern most point of the continental United States.
-The best airport to get to the Florida Keys depends on where you plan on staying.
-If you are heading to Key Largo and the north eastern keys, fly into Miami International Airport (MIA).
-If you are planning to begin your trip in Key West and the south western keys, fly into Key West International Airport (EYW).
+The Florida Keys are located at the southeasternmost point of the continental United States.
+The best airport to get to the Florida Keys depends on where you plan to stay.
+If you are heading to Key Largo and the northeastern keys, fly into Miami International Airport (MIA).
+If you are planning to begin your trip in Key West, Florida, and the southwestern keys, fly into Key West International Airport (EYW).
+To make the most of your 5-day itinerary in Florida, flying into Miami International and then starting your Miami to the Keys road trip from there is highly recommended.

 For the most convenient experience taking the ultimate roadtrip through The Florida Keys, fly into Miami International Airport (MIA), rent a car, and drive south to start your trip in the largest island in the Florida Keys, Key Largo.

 There are a couple different routes to drive from Miami International Airport to Key Largo.
 You can take one of the toll expressways for a fee of about $4.00, or you can avoid the tolls, which will prolong your drive a little longer.
 Taking a toll road will get you to Key Largo within about an hour and a half with typically mild to moderate traffic.
-Avoiding the toll roads will take two to two and a half hours to get from Miami International Airport to Key Largo with moderate to high traffic.
+Taking the scenic route on the Overseas Highway, the views of the crystal-clear waters and islands starts on the bridge crossing over to Key Largo, and the views on the way I think are one of the best parts of your road trip to Key West, Florida.
+Avoiding the toll roads will take two to two and a half hours to get from Miami to the Keys with moderate to high traffic.

 The Overseas Highway is a 113-mile highway carrying U.S. Route 1 through the Florida Keys to Key West.
 If you drive non-stop, the total drive from Miami to Key West can take as little as four hours.
 However, once you leave the Greater Miami area, the Overseas Highway is just a single lane in each direction.
-If there is slow traffic or an incident on the Overseas Highway, it can significantly delay your roadtrip.
-Not to mention, there is so much to see and do in Key Largo, Islamorada, Marathon and the other keys.
-I highly recommended breaking up your trip into two parts: the first half of your vacation staying in Key Largo or Islamorada, and the second half staying in Key West.
+If there is slow traffic or an incident on the Overseas Highway, it can significantly delay your road trip.
+Not to mention, there is so much to see and do in Key Largo, Islamorada, Marathon, and the other keys.
+I highly recommend breaking up your trip into two parts: the first half of your vacation, staying in Key Largo or Islamorada, and the second half, staying in Key West.

 Where to Stay, Where to Eat, and What to See in Key Largo and the Florida Keys

-Traveling solo for the next couple of days in @thefloridakeys and having a bit of an eat, pray, be gay moment.
+Traveling solo for the next couple of days in @thefloridakeys aand having a bit of an eat, pray, be gay moment.
 Days like this don’t come often.
 Having the chance to travel alone is like taking myself on a date for the first time.
-I get some space to get to know me a bit better, and I’m feeling pretty grateful for that.
+I get some space to get to know myself a bit better, and I’m feeling pretty grateful for that.
+Key Largo is the perfect spot to kick-start your Florida trip itinerary, hosting a great mix between relaxation and adventure.

 Where to Stay in Key Largo